Shared Course Procedures

 Once the college administrator has a local Canvas account for the faculty member they can move through the process below.

-- COLLEGE ADMIN: sends SBCTC eLearning the faculty name and account information (name, email, EID)
+- COLLEGE ADMIN: sends SBCTC Educational Technology the faculty name and account information (name, email, EID)

-- SBCTC eLearning: adds account to the “WAOL Shared Course Instructors” classroom in Canvas
+- SBCTC Educational Technology: adds account to the “WAOL Shared Course Instructors” classroom in Canvas

 - INSTRUCTOR: logs into their college Canvas account, accesses the “WAOL Shared Course Instructors” course and clicks on the MyWAOL link to activate the account.